rmzelle/writing/docs/primer.rst

 Anatomy of an Independent Style
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Finally, a real independent CSL style, that actually defines a citation format!
+Finally, a real independent CSL style, one that actually defines a citation format!
 Well, okay, maybe it's not exactly a realistic style.
 Most independent styles in our repository are quite a bit bigger than the simplified example style below.
-But our style is valid CSL, and still has the same overall structure as any other independent style.
+But our "author-date" style below is valid CSL, and still has the same overall design as any other independent style.

 .. sourcecode:: xml